 - Personal care and service occupations

 - Office and administrative support occupations

 - Production occupations

 - Military specific occupations (not surveyed in OES)

-The statewide response rate for the May 2010 survey was 75 percent for establishments, covering 72 percent of weighted employment.
+The statewide response rate for the May 2016 survey was 63 percent for sampled establishments, covering 75 percent of sampled employment.

-Data were collected primarily by mail.
-Survey schedules were initially mailed out to most of the sample establishments while personal visits were made to some of the larger companies.
-Two additional mailings were sent to nonrespondents at approximately three-week intervals.
-Telephone follow-ups and, in some cases, personal visit follow-ups were made for those nonrespondents considered critical to the survey due to their size.
+Most of the data were collected electronically, either by email or over the Internet.
+Survey schedules or solicitation letters were initially mailed out to all sample establishments.
+Three additional mailings were sent to non-respondents at approximately four-week intervals.
+Telephone follow-ups and, in some cases, personal visit follow-ups were made for those nonrespondents considered critical to the success of the survey.

 Wages for the OES survey are straight-time, gross pay, exclusive of premium pay.
 Base rate, cost-of-living allowances, guaranteed pay, hazardous-duty pay, incentive pay including commissions and production bonuses, tips, and on-call pay are included.
 Excluded are back pay, jury duty pay, overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost of supplementary benefits, and tuition reimbursements.

-The wage intervals are defined both as hourly rates and the corresponding annual rates, where the annual rates are constructed by multiplying the hourly wage rate for the interval by the typical work year of 2,080 hours.
+The survey collects the wage information in twelve intervals that are defined both as hourly rates and the corresponding annual rates, where the annual rates are constructed by multiplying the hourly wage rate for the interval by the typical work year of 2,080 hours.
 In reporting, the respondent can reference either the hourly or the annual rate, but is instructed to report the hourly rate for part-time workers.
 Wage interval endpoints are determined by using the wage rate data collected by the Bureau of Labor Statistics' National Compensation Survey (NCS).
-In the case of the open-ended lower interval (Range A), Connecticut's 2010 minimum wage of $8.25 was used as the interval's starting point.